-Between the COVID-19 pandemic and the ongoing labor shortage, many organizations are struggling to find and retain talented employees.
-For job-seekers, this means new for better career opportunities.
-For businesses, this makes implementing new internal structures and initiatives an essential part of appealing to and maintaining these workers.
+It's no secret that many organizations are struggling to find and retain talented employees in today's landscape of quiet-quitting, rampant job-hopping, and mass layoffs.
+For jobseekers, this means constantly being on the lookout for improved career prospects.
+For businesses, this makes implementing new internal structures and initiatives, such as talent retention strategies, an essential part of appealing to and maintaining top talent.
 While the plight of improving employee retention will require additional effort from organizations, it’s beneficial for both individual employees and the success of the organization in both the short and long term.

 In 2021, the Bureau of Labor Statistics reported an overall turnover rate of 57.3%, with 25% being accounted for as voluntary employee turnover.
 These rates are not only detrimental to the productivity of an organization but are also quite costly for the business overall.
 However, there are several approaches organizations and employers are taking to improve retention and decrease turnover.